antarctica/bas-web-map-engine-v1/README.md

 Only the `admin` user of the configured GeoServer will be granted administrative permissions in the Web Map Engine application.
 By default, this will be the [local GeoServer instance](#local-geoserver-instance).

+When finished with the instance, return to the terminal or PowerShell window and use `vagrant halt` to shut down the virtual machine (if you want to come back to it again) or `vagrant destroy` if you want to remove the virtual machine and instance.

+**Note:** Destroyed virtual machines cannot be recovered.
+All content created in the standalone instance will be lost.

+See the [Vagrant documentation](https://www.vagrantup.com/docs/cli/) for more information on using Vagrant.

 #### SSH access

 A conventional OS user is available for logging into an instance using SSH: